azhry/nextjs-starter/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=&lt;Your firebase APP ID&gt;
 NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=&lt;Your firebase MEASUREMENT ID&gt;
 </pre>
-`

-The default metrics being logged are FCP, LCP, CLS, FID, and TTFD on every page.
+The default metrics being logged are FCP, LCP, CLS, FID, and TTFD on every page (See: [Web Vitals](https://web.dev/vitals/#core-web-vitals)).
 For example, if you access `http://localhost:3000`, you can see on your analytics dashboard on StreamView an event named `FCP_/`.

 This log will be useful if you want to monitor your website performance.